MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

 Now we are going to set the property of automated chargeback to true on the `FraudData` object, so the dispute can be processed accordingly.
 Since this is the decision we are making, and thus the _action_ of the rule, we will define this as the THEN clause,  also known as the Right Hand Side (RHS) or Action section of our rule.

 All of the information of the CC dispute is stored in facts.
 These facts can live in a session that the engine will keep in memory.
 So every time you evaluate a new fact, or change something to an existing fact, you will have all of the Objects in the session available in the process of decision making.
 In the RHS, or action, part of the rule you can change the values of any property on the objects that you can reference via the variables, or even create and add new objects/facts to the session (this is usually referred to as _inferring_ new data or information).
-Every time a property in an object changes, all of the decisions in which this property is used will be reevaluated to make sure that no other rule needs to be applied (or need to be cancelled in the case of more advanced cases that use the engine's truth maintenance system or, for example, accumulate constructs).
+Every time a property in an object changes, all of the decisions in which this property is used will be reevaluated to make sure that no other rule needs to be applied
 10. Click on the green arrow next to the _WHEN_ keyword.
 When the `Add new action` wizard opens select `Change field values of data`, select the variable that you created before, and click on `+ok`.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-guided-rule-modify-fraud-data-wizard.png"  width="600" />